 - 928 hours of Individual Study

-The academic curriculum of the Master program is divided into two phases: a distance learning and an on campus one.
+The academic curriculum of the Master program is divided into three phases: assisted distance learning phase, on campus phase and distance individual study and project preparation.

 The main topics are: